-In Fig. 12 the efficiency of the second and the third stages is shown.
-Fig. 12a shows the efficiency of one of the TIBucks for different input voltages, which are defined by the maximum, nominal and minimum input voltage of the ET.
-Fig. 12b shows the efficiency of the second stage for the maximum, nominal and minimum input voltage.
+In Fig. 12, the efficiency of the second and the third stages is shown.
+Fig. 12(a) shows the efficiency of one of the TIBucks for different input voltages, which are defined by the maximum, nominal, and minimum input voltage of the ET.
+Fig. 12(b) shows the efficiency of the second stage for the maximum, nominal, and minimum input voltage.
 In both cases, the power consumption of the control stages is not included.
-This total power consumption is around 2 W for the 4 TIBucks plus the ET control stages.
-Hence, the efficiency of the second stage in cascade with the four third stages operating at full load is nearly 96.0% (see Fig. 12c for the whole-range efficiency).
+This total power consumption is around 2 W for the four TIBucks plus the ET control stages.
+Hence, the efficiency of the second stage in cascade with the four third stages operating at full load is nearly 96.0% (see Fig. 12(c) for the whole-range efficiency).
+If the power consumption of the control stages is included, this efficiency is as high as 94.8%.
+Considering that the second stage proposed in [9] has an efficiency as high as 97% and considering that the third stage of that topology (the conventional buck converters) has an efficiency as high as 94%, the overall topology has an efficiency as high as 91%.
+Hence, the topology proposed in this paper (ET plus the TIBucks) implies an improvement in efficiency of about 4-5%.